aicenter/ShoDi/FORMATS.md

 ### XenGraph input format

-One of the two input formats that can be used to describe the input graph for the preprocessing.
+One of the three input formats that can be used to describe the input graph for the preprocessing.
 This format can also be used when benchmarking Dijkstra's Algorithm performance.

 The format is a plain text file that looks as follows: